Arado Ar 196

-The Arado Ar 196 was a shipboard reconnaissance low-wing monoplane aircraft built by the German firm of Arado starting in 1936.
-The next year it was selected as the winner of a design contest and became the standard aircraft of the Kriegsmarine (German Navy) throughout World War II.
+The Arado Ar 196 is a shipboard reconnaissance low-wing monoplane aircraft designed and produced by the German aircraft manufacturer Arado.
+It was the standard observation floatplane of the Kriegsmarine (German Navy) throughout the Second World War, and was the only German seaplane to serve throughout the conflict.

+The Ar 196 was designed in response to the Kriegsmarine's requirement to replace the Heinkel He 60 biplane after the intended successor, the He 114, had proved to be unsatisfactory.
+Arado submitted a monoplane design to the Reichsluftfahrtministerium (German Air Ministry, RLM) while all competing bids were for biplanes; the RLM decided to order four prototypes of the Ar 196 in late 1936.
+Testing of these prototypes during late 1937 revealed their favourable performance characteristics, leading to production being authorised and formal service tests commencing in the opening weeks of 1939.
+Starting in November 1939, production switched to the heavier land-based Ar 196 A-2 model; it would be followed by several more models until production of the type was terminated during August 1944.

+All capital ships of the Kriegsmarine were equipped with Ar 196s.
+The aircraft was commonly used by numerous coastal squadrons, and as such continued to perform reconnaissance missions and submarine hunts into late 1944 across the Mediterranean, Aegean, and Black Seas.
+Perhaps their most noteworthy engagement was the involvement of two Ar 196s in the detection and capture of HMS Seal.
+In addition to Germany, the Ar 196 was exported to the Bulgarian Air Force.
+Numerous examples were captured by the Allies, some of which were operated as late as 1955.
+Several Ar 196s have survived through to the twenty-first century, preserved for static display; none are known to be in an airworthy condition.

 Design and development

+Background

 In 1933, the Kriegsmarine looked for a standardized shipboard observation floatplane.
 After a brief selection period, the Reichsluftfahrtministerium (German Air Ministry, RLM) decided on the Heinkel He 60 biplane.
 This was one of a line of developments of a basic biplane airframe that appeared as a number of floatplanes, trainers, and fighters.
 Deliveries started in a matter of months.

-By 1935, it was found that the He 60's performance was lacking and the RLM asked Heinkel to design its replacement.
-The result was the He 114.
+By early 1935, it was determined that the He 60's performance was lacking, thus the RLM requested that Heinkel design a replacement aircraft, resulting in the He 114.
 The first prototype was powered by the Daimler-Benz DB 600 inline engine, but it was clear that supplies of this engine would be limited and the production versions turned to the BMW 132 radial engine instead.

-The plane proved to have only slightly better performance than the He 60, and its sea-handling was poor.
+However, the aircraft proved to have only slightly better performance than the He 60 while its sea-handling was deemed to be poor and it did not meet strength requirements for catapult launches.
 Rushed modifications resulted in a series of nine prototypes in an attempt to solve some of the problems, but they did not help much.
 The Navy gave up, and the planes were eventually sold off to Romania, Spain and Sweden.

-In October 1936, the RLM asked for a He 114 replacement.
-The only stipulations were that it would use the BMW 132, and requested prototypes in both twin-float and single-float configurations.
-Designs were received from Dornier, Gotha, Arado and Focke-Wulf.
-Heinkel declined to tender, contending that the He 114 could still be made to work.